IvanHinz/dsba-itop2022-hw/README.md

 # dsba-itop2022-hw
 BigHW(DSBA)
-Gui Applicatoin to work with dataset containing in data
+Gui Application to work with dataset containing in data